Departmental Hiring & Hosting

 Which Visa Status Is Right for Your Scholar?

 If the scholar will not be employed by IUPUI and will not receive an honorarium or compensation, your options are the J-1 scholar visa or the B-1 tourist visa.
 We recommend the J-1 visa for anyone who will stay at IUPUI for at least six months with the possibility of an extension.

 The H-1B visa includes a broader range of job classifications because the minimum qualification is that the job requires a bachelor’s degree.
 Only the H-1B visa can be used for a tenure-track position.

 The J-1 visa requires that the employee be appointed to an academic position.
+Exceptions can be made for professional PA positions as appropriate.
 At IUPUI, it also requires that the employee be enrolled in a graduate program, have a graduate degree, or have a professional degree.

 For information on student employment, see our pages about J-1 student interns and J-1 and F-1 students.
 Only people who are enrolled full time in classes or are obtaining a degree are considered students for visa purposes.

 As an employing department for a student using OPT STEM extension, you will need to complete the form I-983.
 Instructions can be found here.